Trust (social science): Systems

 Beyond interpersonal trust among leaders, system trust, a background confidence in the international order rooted in the idea of states acting as coherent state persons, underpins diplomacy and diplomatic stability.
 In systems, a trusted component has a set of properties that another component can rely on.
 If A trusts B, a violation in B's properties might compromise A's correct operation.
 Observe that those properties of B trusted by A might not correspond quantitatively or qualitatively to B's actual properties.
 This occurs when the designer of the overall system does not consider the relation.
 Consequently, trust should be placed to the extent of the component's trustworthiness.
 The trustworthiness of a component is thus, not surprisingly, defined by how well it secures a set of functional and non-functional properties, deriving from its architecture, construction, and environment, and evaluated as appropriate.

 Other

-Trust in politics is political efficacy.
+Holding trust in a democratic political system is known as political efficacy.